Bridging the gap between shop floor and ERP

 2. Establishment of a standardized data layer,

-3. Linking machine data with production context (e.g., orders, products, quality checks, etc.) for automated data processing, and
+3. Linking machine data with production context (e.g., orders, products, quality inspections, etc.) for automated data processing, and

-4. Transmission of data to the ERP or existing MES or BDE systems.
+4. Transmitting the data to the ERP or existing MES or BDE systems.

-Production data platforms thus provide the foundation for manufacturing companies to manage their production in a data-driven manner and continuously improve.
+Production data platforms thus provide the foundation for manufacturing companies to control their production in a data-driven manner and continuously improve.

-Our integration experts ensure that both machine data and production context (e.g., order and product data) are captured smoothly, stored in the ENLYZE Manufacturing Data Platform, and integrated into your ERP or MES system.
+Our integration experts ensure that both machine data and production context (e.g., order and product data) are smoothly captured, stored in the ENLYZE Manufacturing Data Platform, and integrated into the ERP or MES system.

-Direct connection to the ERP: We transfer data from production directly to the ERP system.
+Direct connection to the ERP: We transfer the data from production directly to the ERP system.

 Direct connection to the ERP system

-Connection to existing MES: We automatically supply your existing MES system with machine data, eliminating a large part of the manual bookings.
+Connection to existing MES: We automatically supply your existing MES system with machine data, so a large part of the manual bookings is eliminated.

 Connection via existing MES or BDE system

-The machine data collection occurs via our edge device SPARK, which communicates directly with the OT (Operational Technology) data sources (e.g., programmable logic controllers (PLCs), sensors).
+The machine data collection takes place via our edge device SPARK, which communicates directly with the OT (Operational Technology) data sources (e.g., programmable logic controllers (PLC), sensors).
 Based on this:

 • raw data is transformed and enriched with production information,

-• automatic feedback on quantities, downtimes, and other key figures is generated,
+• automatically generated feedback on quantities, downtimes, and other key figures is created,

 • all relevant information is structured and available for your ERP system.

-The connection to the ERP or MES system occurs via:
+The connection to the ERP or MES system is carried out via:

 • open interfaces (APIs) for cloud or hybrid systems.

-In this process, we read the current order occupancy per machine and ensure that all production data is automatically and order-related recorded – clean, reliable, and traceable.
+We read the current order occupancy per machine and ensure that all production data is automatically and order-related written back – clean, reliable, and traceable.

 The data in the ERP system now reflects reality in production.
-The big hurdle: Comprehensive digitization of all machines, even in a heterogeneous plant environment, has been overcome.
+The big hurdle: a comprehensive digitization of all machines, even in a heterogeneous plant park, has been overcome.

-Conclusion: Machine data are the key to digital transformation in production
+Conclusion: Machine data is the key to the digitization of production

-Integrating machine data enables not only faster but, above all, more informed decisions – from shift management to executive level.
+Integrating machine data not only enables faster but, above all, more informed decisions – from the shift management to management.

 Many goals of Industry 4.0 – such as predictive maintenance, autonomous production lines, or dynamically planned production - are not realizable without precise real-time data from machines and sensors.

-If you want to centrally manage your production, respond flexibly to changes, and continuously improve, ENLYZE offers you a practical and scalable way – to finally close the gap between the shop floor and ERP and simultaneously create the foundation for the digital transformation of your production.
+If you want to centrally control your manufacturing, react flexibly to changes, and continuously improve, ENLYZE offers you a practical and scalable way – to finally close the gap between shop floor and ERP while also laying the foundation for the digital transformation of your production.